 The seedling stage of your weed plant

 Marijuana seedlings have few wishes.
 They can take very good care of themselves.
 You can best start with rock wool or a light earth mix.
-These grow mediums are great to start with, because they usually contain enough nutrients.
+These grow mediums are great to start with because they usually contain enough nutrients.
 The only thing you have to take care of is that you give enough water.

 The growth phase of your weed plant

-You have probably heard of the letters N-P-K. These are the 3 basic macronutrients which every weed plant needs.
-N stands for nitrogen, P for phosphorus and K for potassium.
+You have probably heard of the letters N-P-K. These are the 3 basic macronutrients that every weed plant needs.
+N stands for nitrogen, P for phosphorus, and K for potassium.
 These three are the N-P-K ratio you also see on the packaging of plant fertilizer.
 Just check the packaging of the product, it is definitely on it somewhere.
 These 3 compose complete fertilizers your weed plant needs.

-Basic nutrients with a lot of Nitrogen and little Phosphorus and K (potassium) are exactly what cannabis plants need at the early stage of its life cycle.
-Most fertilizer brands have a 1, 2 or 3 part ratio.
+Basic nutrients with a lot of Nitrogen and little Phosphorus and K (potassium) are exactly what cannabis plants need at the early stage of their life cycle.
+Most fertilizer brands have a 1, 2, or 3 part ratio.
 Overall, when you grow cannabis, you should be as close to the 2: 1: 1 ratio.
 However, all weed strains are different.
 Some prefer a slightly adjusted ratio.
-Look carefully what happens after feeding.
+Look carefully at what happens after feeding.
 Pay extra attention when you grow a certain weed strain for the first time.
 Increase the dose of basic nutrients for the growing period step by step as the plants get bigger and develop.

 The flowering period of your weed plant

 When your cannabis plant changes, and transfers from the growing to the flowering period, the need for nutrients changes.
 During the flowering period, weed no longer needs Nitrogen.
-Therefor, the N-P-K ratio needs to be adjusted again by the grower.
-1-2-2 is a better ratio because your plant needs more quantities, so that it can concentrate on producing the buds.
+Therefore, the N-P-K ratio needs to be adjusted again by the grower.
+1-2-2 is a better ratio because your plant needs more quantities so that it can concentrate on producing the buds.
 As mentioned before, no weed strain is the same.
 Some strains require a further adjustment of the N-P-K ratio, which makes them develop better.